-30 (B) The new purchase, retrofit, repower, or add-on of equipment 31 for previously unregulated agricultural sources of air pollution, as 32 defined in Section 39011.5, within the Sacramento district, for a 33 minimum of three years from the date of adoption of an applicable 34 rule or standard, or until the compliance date of that rule or standard, whichever is later, if the state board has determined that 35 36 the rule or standard complies with Sections 40913, 40914, and 37 41503.1, after which period of time, a new purchase, retrofit, 38 repower, or add-on of equipment shall not be funded pursuant to 39 this chapter.
-The district shall follow any guidelines developed under subdivision (a) of Section 44287 for awarding grants under this program.
+(B) The new purchase, retrofit, repower, or add-on of equipment for previously unregulated agricultural sources of air pollution, as defined in Section 39011.5, within the Sacramento district, for a minimum of three years from the date of adoption of an applicable rule or standard, or until the compliance date of that rule or standard, whichever is later, if the state board has determined that

-3 (C) The purchase of new schoolbuses or the repower or retrofit 4 of emissions control equipment for existing schoolbuses pursuant 5 to the Lower-Emission School Bus Program adopted by the state 6 board.

-7 (D) An accelerated vehicle retirement or repair program that is 8 adopted by the state board pursuant to authority granted hereafter 9 by the Legislature by statute.

-(E) The replacement of onboard natural gas fuel tanks on schoolbuses that are 14 years or older or the enhancement of deteriorating natural gas fueling dispensers of fueling infrastructure, pursuant to the Lower-Emission School Bus Program adopted by the state board.

-(F) The funding of alternative fuel and electric infrastructure projects solicited and selected through a competitive bid process.

-(e) Not more than 6.25 percent of the funds collected pursuantto this section shall be used by the district for administrativeexpenses.

-20 (f) A project funded by the program shall not be used for credit program.
-An emission reduction generated by the program shallnot be used as marketable emission reduction credits or to offset

-21 under any state or federal emissions averaging, banking, or trading

-24 any emission reduction obligation of any person or entity.
-Projects

-25 involving new engines that would otherwise generate marketable order to qualify for funding under the program.
-A purchase of a

-26 credits under state or federal averaging, banking, and trading

-27 programs shall include transfer of credits to the engine end user 28 and retirement of those credits toward reducing air emissions in shall generate surplus emissions reductions and may be funded bythe program.

-30 low-emission vehicle or of equipment pursuant to a corporate or

-31 a controlling board's policy, but not otherwise required by law, that is enacted before January 1, 2038, 2033, deletes or extends that date.
+1 the rule or standard complies with Sections 40913, 40914, and 2 41503.1, after which period of time, a new purchase, retrofit, 3 repower, or add-on of equipment shall not be funded pursuant to 4 this chapter.
+The district shall follow any guidelines developed 5 under subdivision (a) of Section 44287 for awarding grants under 6 this program.
+7 (C) The purchase of new schoolbuses or the repower or retrofit 8 of emissions control equipment for existing schoolbuses pursuant 9 to the Lower-Emission School Bus Program adopted by the state 10 board.
+11 (D) An accelerated vehicle retirement or repair program that is 12 adopted by the state board pursuant to authority granted hereafter 13 by the Legislature by statute.
+14 (E) The replacement of onboard natural gas fuel tanks on 15 schoolbuses that are 14 years or older or the enhancement of 16 deteriorating natural gas fueling dispensers of fueling infrastructure, 17 pursuant to the Lower-Emission School Bus Program adopted by 18 the state board.
+19 (F) The funding of alternative fuel and electric infrastructure 20 projects solicited and selected through a competitive bid process.
+21 (e) Not more than 6.25 percent of the funds collected pursuant 22 to this section shall be used by the district for administrative 23 expenses.
+24 (f) A project funded by the program shall not be used for credit 25 under any state or federal emissions averaging, banking, or trading 26 program.
+An emission reduction generated by the program shall 27 not be used as marketable emission reduction credits or to offset 28 any emission reduction obligation of any person or entity.
+Projects 29 involving new engines that would otherwise generate marketable 30 credits under state or federal averaging, banking, and trading 31 programs shall include transfer of credits to the engine end user 32 and retirement of those credits toward reducing air emissions in order to qualify for funding under the program.
+A purchase of alow-emission vehicle or of equipment pursuant to a corporate or low-emission vehicle or of equipment pursuant to a corporate ora controlling board's policy, but not otherwise required by law, shall generate surplus emissions reductions and may be funded bythe program.

-34 (g) This section shall remain in effect only until January 1, 2038,
+38 (g) This section shall remain in effect only until January 1, 2033,

-2033, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2028, 2022, deletes or extended
+39 2034, and as of that date is repealed, unless a later enacted statute,